 A Short History of Wine in Sicily

 In the 8th Century BCE, Greek colonists became the Island’s first winemakers.
-Ancient texts describe Dionysus, the God of Wine, dancing as he planted the very first grapevine in Sicily.
+Ancient texts describe Dionysus, the God of Wine, dancing as he planted the first grapevine in Sicily.
 Thanks to archeologists, we know these vineyards were located in the black hills under Mt.
 Aetna, a still-active volcano.

-Sicilian Wine Regions: Province of Ragusa
+Sicilian Wine: Province of Ragusa

 The Wines of Cerasuolo di Vittoria